bitelxux/anagrams/anagrams.rst

 Solution2                                      0.984810
 ========== ============== ============= ===============

-Solution 2 and Solution 3 are almonst the same, being Solution 2 slightly faster than Solution 3 ( probably because of the cost of hash ).
+Solution 2 and Solution 3 are almost the same, being Solution 2 slightly faster than Solution 3 ( probably because of the cost of hash ).

-Solution 3 is, however, less memory consumming.
+Solution 3 is, however, less memory consuming.

 .. page::

-Figure 1 representes the times for the three solutions.
+Figure 1 represents the times for the three solutions.

 .. figure:: output/anagrams1.png
     :alt: Three solutions.
 Ran 100 times